Veritasdataservices/PBJ_Daily_Nurse_Staffing_Q2_2024/README.md

 - Staffing directors
 - Policy and regulatory teams

-# PBJ Daily Nurse Staffing — Q2 2024
+# PBJ Daily Nurse Staffing-Q2 2024
 ## Official Analysis Questions (Stakeholder-Friendly Version)

 Below are the key questions this analysis will answer.
 These questions are written in clear, non-technical language so that any reader including non-analysts can understand the purpose and value of each part of the study.